-4.4 Design Views
+5.4 Design Views

 Our project has emerged from a need of an efficient, simple and smooth animation of brain data and applying some operations to this brain data to make it more meaningful.
 In other words some filtering techniques are used to make brain meaningful.
-Moreover, one of the design concerns is that the extendibility of the project.
-All of the classes and relations are designed to make the system as flexible and extendable as possible.